How to prevent printing PDF files created with Microsoft Print To PDF in Windows 10

 The "Permissions" setting controls restrictions that can be placed on the PDF file.
 To prevent printing of a PDF file, uncheck the "Allow the document to be printed" option.

-You must always enter a master password when security options are enabled.
+You must always enter a master password when security options are enabled or when a user password is set.
 It is recommended that passwords be at least 8 characters long and contain at least 1 number.

 Enabling security options in PDF with Win2PDF Pro